Azure/azure-service-bus-dotnet-plugins/docs/keyvault.md

 # Key Vault plugin for Azure Service Bus

-The Key Vault plugin for Azure Service Bus allows for the message body to be encrypted and decrypted by simply registering a plugin.
+The Key Vault plugin for Azure Service Bus allows for the message body to be encrypted and decrypted by registering a plugin and its accompanying settings.

 ## How to use